-- Authentication: the product's identifications of the users. - Authorization: the product's handling of what an authenticated user can see and do. - Privacy: ability to not disclose data that is protected to unauthorized users. - Security holes: product should not invite to social engineering vulnerabilities. - Secrecy: the product should under no circumstances disclose information about the underlying systems. - Invulnerability: ability to withstand penetration attempts. - Virus-free: product will not transport virus, or appear as one. - Piracy Resistance: no possibility to illegally copy and distribute the software or code. - Compliance: security standards the product adheres to.
+- Authentication: the product's identifications of the users. - Authorization: the product's handling of what an authenticated user can see and do. - Privacy: ability to not disclose data that is protected to unauthorized users. - Security holes: product should not invite to social engineering vulnerabilities. - Secrecy: the ability to under no circumstances disclose information about the underlying systems. - Invulnerability: ability to withstand penetration attempts. - Compliance: security standards the product adheres to.